Biogenics

 He was assigned as Chief of Allergy-Immunology at Brooke Army Medical Center (BAMC) in 1979.
 While at BAMC, he became interested in mountain cedar allergy, since it affects many in South Texas, even people without any other allergy.

-Dr. Ramirez is a partner in a large, busy allergy/immunology practice in San Antonio and has been involved in many clinical research projects in allergy, asthma, other respiratory and skin diseases.
-They have offices in the Medical Center and in Lincoln Heights in San Antonio.
+Dr. Ramirez formerly owned a large, busy allergy/immunology practice in San Antonio and has been involved in many clinical research projects in allergy, asthma, other respiratory and skin diseases.

 Dr. Ramirez's interests out of medicine include computer programming, woodworking, digital photography and music.
 He is a very proud "Aggie Dad" of two Texas A&M graduates.
-His oldest son will start allergy / immunology training in 2008 with plans of joining his "Aggie Dad" in 2010.
-His daughter is a law student at Texas Tech in Lubbock.
+His oldest son is also an allergist/immunologist and has joined his dad's private practice.
+His daughter is a lawyer.

 Sub-investigator